- Discover the pagoda fields of Bagan by electric bike

 Day 5: Drive Bagan to Mt.
 Popa to Kalaw

 This morning after breakfast travel by private car (no guide) to Kalaw, stopping at Mt.
 Popa on the way.
 Arrive at Taung Kalat, a volcanic plug that is believed to be the home of Myanmar's nats (spirits).
-Join local pilgrims for the (barefoot) climb to the top, watching out for cheeky monkeys on the way.
+Join local pilgrims for the (barefoot) climb up 777 stairs to the top, watching out for cheeky monkeys on the way.
 At the top, you will have spectacular views of the countryside and plains.

 Then descend to the base and continue the drive to Kalaw.
 This is a long but scenic trip, taking you from the flat, dry zone into the lush highlands of the Shan State.